 In the UK, one in 10 children start school obese.
 That’s enough to fill London’s Olympic Stadium four times over.

-The problem is more pronounced in deprived areas.
+The problem is more pronounced in low-income areas.
 There is a clear link between an area’s average income and obesity.
 Five-year-olds from the poorest income groups are twice as likely to be obese compared to their most well-off counterparts.
 By age 11, they are three times more likely.

 We are now delivering our multi-year programme.
 After exploring the current evidence around the issue and testing ideas with our partners through small projects, we are supporting a mix of large and small-scale activities.
 Find out more.

 As an urban health foundation, we explore how living in cities impacts on people’s health and wellbeing.
 We use our own insights and learn from others, identifying what works to inform practice and policy.